Collaborative Team for the Diagnosis and Treatment of Foot and Ankle Problems

 Podiatry Services Provided at Loyola

 Podiatrists begin with an evaluation of your medical condition, looking at the foot and entire lower leg to determine what issues may be contributing to your pain.
 Imaging, which may include X-ray, MRI (magnetic resonance imaging) or ultrasound may be used to better understand your injury or condition.
-Loyola is one of the few centers in the Chicago area to use an extremity MRI, a smaller MRI scanner that generates high-resolution images of the foot and is more comfortable for many patients.

 Your podiatrist is experienced in treating a wide range of routine and complicated problems and will discuss all possible treatment options with you.
 Your podiatrist might prescribe rest or exercises, fit you with orthotics or braces, or recommend foot or ankle surgery—including minimally invasive procedures, such as arthroscopy.